-- No state or local agency shall post the home address or telephone number of any elected or appointed official on the Internet without first obtaining the written permission of that individual. - No person shall knowingly post the home address or telephone number of any elected or appointed official, or of the official's residing spouse or child on the Internet knowing that person is an elected or appointed official and intending to cause imminent great bodily harm that is likely to occur or threatening to cause imminent great bodily harm to that individual.
+No person shall knowingly post the home address or telephone number of any elected or appointed official, or of the official's residing spouse or child, on the Internet knowing that person is an elected or appointed official and intending to cause imminent great bodily harm that is likely to occur or threatening to cause imminent great bodily harm to that individual.
 A violation of this subdivision is a misdemeanor.
-A violation of this subdivision that leads to the bodily injury of the official, or his or her residing spouse or child, is a misdemeanor or a felony. - For purposes of this section "elected or appointed official" includes, but is not limited to, all of the following: (1) State Constitutional Officers; (2) Members of the Legislature; (3) Judges and Court Commissioners; (4) District Attorneys; (5) Public Defenders; (6) Members of a City Council; (7) Members of a Board of Supervisors; (8) Appointees of the Governor; (9) Appointees of the Legislature; (10) Mayors; (11) City Attorneys; (12) Police Chiefs and Sheriffs; (13) A Public Safety Official as defined in Section 6254.24.
-GC §6254.21
+A violation of this subdivision that leads to the bodily injury of the official, or his or her residing spouse or child, is a misdemeanor or a felony.

-Extended Filing of Candidacy
+Extended Filing and Withdrawal of Candidacy